Arizona Contractor Bonds and Insurance

 Get protected with CCIS.

-Contractors in Arizona must secure and post a Contractors License Bond to work.
-The bond serves as a financial guarantee that a contractor will operate its business in compliance with local laws and regulations.
+Contractors in Arizona must secure and post a Contractor License Bond to work.
+Arizona contractor bonds serve as a financial guarantee that a contractor will operate its business in compliance with local laws and regulations.
 If the contractor violates any licensing laws, performs faulty work, or fails to meet contractual obligations, the bond provides protection to the public, ensuring there is financial recourse for affected parties.

 The Arizona Registrar of Contractors (AZ ROC) regulates the state's contractors and ensures that bonds are properly in place.
 Arizona determines the bond limit based on the type of Contractors License and total annual revenue.

-CCIS is a licensed construction bond and insurance agency, providing Arizona contractors with all types of bonds and General Liability and Workers' Compensation insurance.
+CCIS is a licensed construction bond and insurance agency, providing all types of Arizona contractor bonds and Workers' Compensation and General Liability insurance in Arizona.

 Same-Day Quotes Available

 CCIS understands the needs of contractors and is well-versed in AZ ROC's bond requirements to ensure licensing compliance.
-With CCIS, you get fast, simple, affordable Contractor License Bonds.
+With CCIS, you get fast, simple, affordable Contractor License Bonds in Arizona.
 We have relationships with top-tier surety companies to get you the bond you need.
-We can also provide you with General Liability and Workers' Compensation insurance.
+Industry leaders depend on us for bonds and insurance for Arizona contractors.
+We also provide Arizona contractor insurance for general liability and workers' compensation.

 Residential License Bonds